-The other day, I found a writing app I’ve never heard of before.
+Last year, I found a writing app I’d never heard of before.
 Upon trying it out (for like, a minute and a half), I knew this was it!
-This was the writing app I’ve been waiting for all my life!
+This was the writing app I’d been waiting for!
 (More about the app to follow shortly.)

 Anyhow, excited as I was, I promptly started jotting down some ideas on this shiny new app.
 These ideas soon started to take form, and before I knew it, it became a short essay of a sort.
 I was so over the moon that I decided to pitch it to the editor of one of my favorite online publications, whom I’ve never pitched to before because I was certain of my lacking skills.